KSDunne/twenty_one/README.md

 ### Graceful exit

 It was noticed during manual texting that if you click Ctrl+c mid game, an error was shown on the screen and it is not very nice for UX.
-Therefore a graceful exit feature was added to the application where if at any stage that the app is open Ctrl+c is press, a message appears telling the user that they have pressed Ctrl+c and the game is now exiting.
-Pressing q from the main menu is another was to exit the game.
+Therefore, a graceful exit feature was added to the application where if at any stage that the app is open and Ctrl+c is pressed, a message appears telling the user that they have pressed Ctrl+c and the game is now exiting.
+Pressing q from the main menu is another way to exit the game.
 That one will then display 'goodbye, (player name)' The first screenshot shown below shows a graceful exit mid game.

 ![Graceful exit 1 screenshot](docs/graceful_exit1.PNG)